pyrofolium/nacelle/readme.md

 periodically that queries current products, customer profiles and updates the recommendations for each customer.
 Of course this job runs during low traffic periods.

-Additionally I can put caching up so customers who access recommendations frequently don't hit the database but they hit the cache instead.
+Additionally, I can put caching up so customers who access recommendations frequently don't hit the database but they hit the cache instead.

 If the web app gets overloaded you can put load balancing and auto-scaling on top of it.